What makes Nepal different than other countries

 Indigenous Communities

-In addition to the ethnic groups, Nepal has a big number of indigenous communities, they are referred to as “Janajatis” or “Adivasi Janajatis.”
+Nepal has a large number of indigenous communities, in addition to the ethnic groups, and they are known as “Janajatis” or “Adivasi Janajatis.”
 These communities have deep historical and cultural roots in the country. all of them have their own unique languages, customs, and spiritual practices.
 They are an important topic when it comes to preserving and promoting Nepal’s cultural heritage.

 Cultural Traditions

-The ethnic diversity in Nepal is reflected in the varied cultural traditions found across the country.
-Each ethnic group has its own distinct festivals, music, dances, costumes, arts, and crafts.
-These cultural traditions are passed down through generations, enriching the social fabric of Nepal and creating a mosaic of traditions and celebrations.
+The varied cultural traditions found across the country reflect the ethnic diversity in Nepal.
+Each ethnic group celebrates its own distinct festivals, music, dances, costumes, arts, and crafts.
+People pass down these cultural traditions through generations, enriching the social fabric of Nepal and creating a mosaic of traditions and celebrations.

 Regional Distinctions